 Now that you know how to pickle eggplant, I’m sure you are going to want to give it a try.
 You can pickle any type of eggplant, and it will make a fantastic addition to the crudité table at your next dinner party – I guarantee it!

 Want to learn more about some other ways you can preserve eggplant?
 Make sure you check out our comprehensive list of the best ways to preserve eggplant.
+Also, You can find instructions on how to can pickled eggplant in this article.

 Rebekah is a part-time homesteader.
 On her 22 acres, she raises chickens and bees, not to mention she grows a wide variety of veggies.